 Taiwanese sculptor Lee Yun Hung created this work to describe the life of a street hawker, who was a common sight in Singapore from the thirties to early eighties.

-This sculpture is an image of a “tick tock man”, who used a bamboo stick to hit a hardwood rod, producing a rhythmic “tick tock tick tock” sound, as a way to announce his arrival to his customers.
-In his baskets, he was selling homemade noodles with fish balls, a local dish that remains popular till this day.
+This sculpture is an image of a “tick tock man”, who would use a bamboo stick to hit a hardwood rod, producing a rhythmic “tick tock tick tock” sound.
+It was certainly an innovative way to announce his arrival to the customers.
+In his baskets, there were homemade noodles with fish balls, a local Chinese hawker dish that remains popular till this day.

 Singapura Cats, Cavenagh Bridge (1991)